 What I find truly fascinating however is new, forward looking ideas that could actually become a reality.
 Re-imagining and designing a concept is hard enough.
 Going that last 10% and proving that your idea can work in the real world is something I have huge amounts of respect for.

 That brings me to FutureHAUS.
 Over the last few years, The folks at Virginia Tech have been imagining the home of the future.
-They are rethinking how a home is built, how we live in it, how we interact with it.
-But instead of insane ideas of floating space pods or cryogenic freeze beds, Virginia Tech student and faculty are taking a much more pragmatic approach.
+They are rethinking how a home is built, how we live in it, and how we interact with it.
+But instead of insane ideas of floating space pods or cryogenic freeze beds, Virginia Tech students and faculty are taking a much more pragmatic approach.
 I’ll let Joe Wheeler, the professor behind this project explain it to you:

 As you can see, this cohort has completely reimagined the home into something totally futuristic, yet very familiar to live in.
 This concept is so real, in fact, that Joe has already sold a real house built using this system.
 No kidding: Joe bought some land and built a cartridge style house in a month in a warehouse, then installed it on site in a few weeks and sold the project for a profit.
 Even before this idea has been fully realized, the concept has been proven out.
 Did I mention that they have used SketchUp in nearly every stage of the design process?